-Add soaked and drained black beans and water, stir to combine.
+Add soaked and drained black beans, water, and another 1/2 teaspoons salt.
+Stir to combine.
 Bring to a boil, turn heat to a simmer, and cover.
 Cook for 50-60 minutes, until black beans are soft.
 If chili starts to stick, add a little bit more water.

-When beans are soft, add tomatoes, and simmer for another 10 minutes.
+When beans are soft, add tomatoes and corn, if using, and simmer for another 10 minutes.
 Taste and adjust salt.
 Serve and garnish with your favorite toppings.

 *Canned black beans may be used in place of dry, use 2 15-oz. cans.